bigcode-project/bigcode-evaluation-harness/docs/README.md

 ## How to add a new benchmark

-We welcome contribution to add new code benchmarks to this evaluation harness.
-You can find a step by step guide in [`guide.md`](https://github.com/bigcode-project/bigcode-evaluation-harness/blob/main/docs/guide.md).
+We welcome contributions to add new code benchmarks to this evaluation harness.
+You can find a step-by-step guide in [`guide.md`](https://github.com/bigcode-project/bigcode-evaluation-harness/blob/main/docs/guide.md).